 My second reason for hesitating to take relation R (in a formulation of physicalism) to be grounding is that, other things being equal, we should not formulate physicalism by positing a new primitive relation (e.g., grounding) if we can do so without positing a new primitive relation.
 And we can formulate physicalism without positing a new primitive relation—by appealing instead to a carefully spelled-out relation of realization.
 So, other things being equal, we should not formulate physicalism by positing the primitive relation of grounding.

 I claim that physicalism can be formulated to a first approximation as the view that every entity (better: entity-token) is either narrowly physical or else is realized, in a carefully-defined sense of “realized”, by some or other narrowly physical entity (for elaboration, see Melnyk 2003, 6-11; 20-32).
-To make claim plausible, I will have to explain in some detail what that sense is.
+To make my claim plausible, I will have to explain in some detail what that sense is.
 So let “p” name a particular actual physical state-token, and “m” a particular actual mental state-token.
 Then p realizes m (in the intended sense) only if

 i) m is a token of a mental state-type M with a certain higher-order essence: for a token of M to exist just is for there to exist a token of some (lower-order) state-type such that tokens of that (lower-order) state-type play role RM, the role distinctive of M;